- Clinical science

 Peripheral signs of respiratory dysfunction

-- Cyanosis: bluish discoloration of the skin and mucosa
+- Cyanosis: bluish discoloration of the skin and mucosa (due to deoxygenated hemoglobin)

 - Commonly chronic hypoxemia; (including congenital heart disease, cardiac shunts, interstitial lung disease, cystic fibrosis and lung cancer)